CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 During my research of how to go about building a job system, I came across [this](https://www.youtube.com/watch?v=8AjRD6mU96s&t=1532s) CppCon talk by Jason Jurecka.
-During his talk, he mentions a Task Manager that he uses `std::future` and `std::promise` to keep track of tasks, and this is where I got the idea for using those features in this Job System.
+During his talk, he mentions a Task Manager where he uses `std::future` and `std::promise` to keep track of tasks.
+This seemed like a good starting concept for me to base my own job system on.

 # Implementation
-_* To see the full project, check it out on [GitHub](https://github.com/engine-buddies/light-vox-engine/tree/ben/Light%20Vox%20Engine/JobSystem)_
+_* Check out the full project on [GitHub](https://github.com/engine-buddies/light-vox-engine/)_

-First of all, I needed to define what a "Job" was going to be in this system.
+First of all, I needed to define what a _job_ was going to be in this system.
-A "Job" is basically a function pointer, but it must be able to be generic so that any class or sub system can "jobify" their methods.
-To solve this problem I took a polymorphic approach where an `IJob` must be inherited from.
+A job is basically a function pointer, but it needs to be generic so that any class can use the job system.
+To solve this problem I took a polymorphic approach where an `IJob` is an abstract definition of the job type.

 ```C++
 struct IJob {